-Schaumburg High School maintains a list of scholarships at https://adc.d211.org/Page/7575.
-Students are encouraged to explore this list to find scholarships they may qualify for.
+Hoffman Estates High School maintains a list of scholarships at https://adc.d211.org/Page/5088 and students are encouraged to explore this list to find scholarships they may qualify for.
 Individual colleges and universities typically have many scholarships available as well.
 Students should explore the college and university websites to find details about those scholarships.
 Most scholarships have strict application deadlines.